rails/rails/guides/source/layouts_and_rendering.md

 ```

 TIP: This option should be used only if you don't care about the content type of
 the response.
-Using `:plain` or `:html` might be more appropriate in most of the
+Using `:plain` or `:html` might be more appropriate most of the
 time.

 NOTE: Unless overridden, your response returned from this render option will be